Ant Middleton: Career

-Military service
+Military service and security roles

-Middleton joined the army in 1998 at the age of 17 where he served in the 9 Parachute Squadron RE and served tours of duty in Northern Ireland in 1999 and Macedonia in 2001.
-After leaving the army he later enlisted in the Royal Marines on 2nd may 2005.
-He passed the 32 week commando course on 20th Jan 2006 with 898 troop, winning the King's Badge for best all round recruit, and was posted to D Company, 40 Commando.
+Middleton joined the army in 1998 at the age of 17 where he served in 9 Parachute Squadron Royal Engineers and served tours of duty in Northern Ireland in 1999 during Operation Banner, and in the Republic of Macedonia in 2001 during Operation Essential Harvest.

+After leaving the army in 2002, he later enlisted in the Royal Marines on 2 May 2005.
+He passed the 32 week commando course on 20 January 2006 with 898 troop, winning the King's Badge for best all-round recruit, and was posted to D Company, 40 Commando.
 In 2007 he did his first tour in Afghanistan.

-In 2008 he joined the Special Boat Service, serving for 4 years.
-After leaving the military, Middleton worked as a security guard for VIPs, and later as a security expert in South Africa and for various West African governments.
+In 2008 he joined the Special Boat Service, serving for 4 years as a point man and as a sniper, in two further tours of Afghanistan.

+After leaving the armed forces, Middleton worked as a security guard for VIPs, and later as a security expert in South Africa and for various West African governments.